National Park Krka Waterfalls – visitors guide

 Road approach either from Sibenik-Tromilja-Lozovac or from Knin-Drnis-Tromilja-Lozovac.

-Well arrived in Skradin, you will find parking very close to the center of town, ignore the pushy sales people how try to get you into parking lots at the entrance of town Skradin (You can always go back to them if main parking is full).
+When arrived in Skradin, you can find parking lots very close to the center of town, so ignore the “pushy” sales people who tries to get you into parking lots at the entrance of town Skradin.
+There is always an option of going back to the city entrance in case the main parking is full.

-To make visit extra special you can also go by boat from Sibenik, boats leave from Sibenik harbor, the trips which is about 1.5 hour will take you trough the -Saint Joseph channel and the Lake Prukljan-Skradin, tours are organized by private tour operators and cost around 300 kuna including park entrance.
+To make the visit extra special, you can also go by boat from Sibenik, boats leave from Sibenik harbor, the trips that lasts about 1.5 hour will take you trough the Saint Joseph channel and the Lake Prukljan-Skradin, tours are organized by private tour operators and cost around 250-300 kuna, excluding entrance ticket.

 National park Krka offers a number of guided excursions which can be bought as an ad on to the entrance tickets: